LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/poem.md

 Amidst the waves, the rolling tide,
 I yearn for the shores I left aside.
-Oh, mind, your words resonate with mine,
+Oh, Captain, I shan't falter,
 As I navigate this homesick line.